Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-Both samples are specific and avoid using 'Japan'.
-They highlight cultural contrasts and the archipelago nature of the location, both strongly linked to Japan.
+The informed clues are excellent.
+They are highly specific to Japan (tradition/innovation, distinct cultural identity) without using any direct keywords from the answer.
+They offer distinct angles that are clear, challenging, and accurately guide players.

 ✅ Strengths:
 - Generally specific and relate to correct answer